 The backlink section shows the DR the websites from which you received the backlink, while it also displays the broken link of your website.
 The backlink section also tells DR the quality and total score of the backlink.
 If you enter a specific keyword, it also tells you the number of backlinks required to rank above your competitors.

 Content marketing is one of the most important facts in SEO that needs to be focused and analyzed.
-Without high-quality content, it's never easier to rank higher or apply SEO implications to your site.
+Without high-quality content, it's not easy to rank higher or apply SEO implications to your site.
 However, in addition to reviewing SEO practices, you should analyze the content you've written for your site, especially if you post the content as a blog post.

 Prepostseo.com is an SEO tool that looks at your content quality.
 You can also check some other SEO actions through this tool.
 Below are some of the SEO tools that help to audit your site:

 - The Plagiarism Checker is a tool for verifying the uniqueness of the content.
 The tool is based on the latest algorithm for comparing your content with other published content on the Internet.
 If you have any duplicate content, it would indicate the ratio of unique and plagiarized content.
 In this way, the Plagiarism Checker tool will help avoid publishing content that has already been published on the Internet.

 - The Broken Link Checker Tool is another tool to check the broken links to your website.
 Broken links are a bad impact on the search engine on your website.
 You just have to enter the URL or domain in the tool and it will tell you the broken links.
 If you have a broken link, then you should make an effort to remove it.

 - The Readability Checker Tool of this website checks the readability of your writings.
 The search engine always recommends that you write the content according to a 7th-grade student.
 To do this, you must write naturally and in a communicative language.
 However, to verify that you have good readability, you should use this tool, where you simply upload or paste the content to check its score.